 Preparing for Life in Modern Britain

-The Saracens High School will have an explicit commitment to British values of democracy, the rule of law, individual liberty, and mutual respect and acceptance of those with different faiths and beliefs.
+Saracens High School has an explicit commitment to British values of democracy, the rule of law, individual liberty, and mutual respect and acceptance of those with different faiths and beliefs.

-Pupils will be prepared for life in modern Britain through:
+Pupils are prepared for life in modern Britain through:

 - assembly themes which have a moral message reinforcing acceptance and mutual respect for all;